True seekers are already in broader union, and hence beyond form and separation

 Cynthia Bourgeault: Most authentic Wisdom teachers I know would say that every religion has a formal, rigid, and often hypocritical outer form, but that the exoteric track is absolutely foundational to going deeper.
 I tend to agree, having seen all too often in the New Age “spiritual but not religious” sector children who have learned to walk without first crawling.
 Something is lost, which must then later be broken down and refashioned, most often in the areas of humility and obedience.

 Rewriting the books on one’s own – even out of desperation, in the quest for integrity – will always increase personal egoism and autonomy issues, and these must then be rectified – if they can before a student becomes unteachable.
 That is the petard on which we are all currently hoisted!!!
 Damned if you do and damned if you don’t.

-Cynthia praying at the Glastonbury Abbey in Hingham near Boston.
-Source: Shambhala Publications
+Cynthia praying at Glastonbury Abbey in Hingham near Boston.
+Picture: Shambhala Publications

 At any rate, my own preference is to continue to try to stay in dialogue with the exoteric structures, reforming them where possible, purging them of their most blatant dysfunctions, while encouraging the authentic exoteric pastors (those with love and nurturance in their hearts) to step forward.
 Meanwhile, mesoteric wisdom lineages (as in some sectors of Buddhism, Sufism, and Christian Benedictine monasticism) can create beautiful bridges for seekers, offering a more authentically spiritual and mystical milieu while yet holding the line on traditional habits of respect and humility that are essential parts of the traditional adab.